isomerpages/isomer-conversion-scripts/bash_scripts/jekyll4/README.md

 - govtech-stp

 # To-dos
-- Improve error handling
+- Improve error handling on repos with special names in title
-- Improve recovery
 - Potentially give options of where directories should be cloned to